Llanychan

 Llanychan is a parish near Llandyrnog, Denbighshire, Wales.
 Covering 567 acre, it is the smallest parish in the diocese of St Asaph.
-It is approximately three miles northeast of Ruthin.
+It is approximately three miles north of Ruthin and is bounded to the west by the Afon Clwyd.

-There are only two churches in Wales consecrated to Sant Hychan, and Llanychan Church, after which the parish is named, is one of them.
+There are only two churches in Wales consecrated to Sant Hychan, who is said to have lived on the site in 450, and Llanychan Church (map ref.
+SJ114621), after which the parish is named, is one of them.
 It is mentioned in the Norwich Tax Records in 1254.
 Its notable features include a window dating from 1626, a reading desk from 1730, and a reredos from 1846.
 The church was extensively restored in 1878.

+The church was registered Grade II with Cadw.
+The church roof has 16th century wooden beams.

+The church is obscured from the main road by a red-brick rectory in front of it, and by a few residential buildings.

+About half a mile south of the church is Plas Llanychan, a mansion built in 1880.

 There was a school in the parish until the beginning of the 20th century.

+Here was born Cyril Radcliffe, 1st Viscount Radcliffe, who became chairman of the committee that drew the new borders between India and Pakistan (West and East).
+In the violence that followed independence, it is believed that from hundreds of thousands up to 2 million people died, and millions more were injured.